slatedocs/slate/source/index.html.md

 });
 ```

 Video data can be set to provide more information about the video that's being played.
-It can be set in the mux plugin options, or with the player.mux.setVideo() function after the plugin has been initialized.
+It can be set in the Mux plugin options, or with the player.mux.setVideo() function after the plugin has been initialized.

 When you change the video title that a player is playing you will also need to use player.mux.setVideo() to update the video details.
 This does not include when you change to a different source (e.g. a different resolution) of the same title.